pdjr-n2k/ROM106/README.md

 NMEA/CAN interfacing is provided by an
 [MCP2551 High-speed CAN Transceiver](http://ww1.microchip.com/downloads/en/devicedoc/20001667g.pdf).

+The module PCB provides solder pads for NMEA bus connection which can be used for wire-to-board or for the installation of a terminal block or chassis-mounted connector.

 Each output channel drives a single coil, latching, relay with zero-volt NO, CO and NC connections presented at an externally